nikbearbrown/NanoLex/Data/NanoLex_1.md

 This lexical dictionary entry not only defines and classifies chemotherapeutic drugs but also explores their relationships with other medical terms, providing a comprehensive understanding of their role and significance in cancer treatment.

-### Lexical Dictionary Entry: „Chikungunya Virus\"
+### Lexical Dictionary Entry: Chikungunya Virus

-**Definition:** The term „Chikungunya Virus\" (CHIKV) refers to a mosquito-borne virus belonging to the family Togaviridae and the genus Alphavirus.
+**Definition:** The term Chikungunya Virus (CHIKV) refers to a mosquito-borne virus belonging to the family Togaviridae and the genus Alphavirus.
 This virus is primarily transmitted by Aedes mosquitoes, particularly Aedes aegypti and Aedes albopictus.
 CHIKV is known to cause chikungunya fever, which is characterized by sudden onset of fever and severe joint pain, as well as other symptoms such as fatigue, headache, muscle pain, and rash.
 The term captures both the viral agent and its associated arthritic symptoms, highlighting the significant public health concern posed by this virus in tropical and subtropical regions.

 **Part-of-Speech:** Noun.